xing/hops/packages/react-apollo/README.md

 #### `graphql introspect`

-Extract information to support the `IntrospectionFragmentMatcher` from either a remote GraphQL server or from a local GraphQL schema file.

-This preset takes care of setting up the Apollo cache and fragment matchers - if a `fragmentsFile` is present it will use the `IntrospectionFragmentMatcher`, otherwise it will fall back to a `HeuristicFragmentMatcher`.
+This command extracts the polymorphic relationships between interfaces and types that implement it and writes it to the location of `fragmentsFile`.

-This is not strictly necessary but is recommended if you have a more complex schema and are querying fragments on unions or interfaces.
+This is recommended if you have a more complex schema and are querying fragments on unions or interfaces.

-Head over to https://www.apollographql.com/docs/react/data/fragments/#using-fragments-with-unions-and-interfaces to read more details about this.
+Head over to https://www.apollographql.com/docs/react/data/fragments/ to read more details about this.

 ##### Arguments